 Create and configure pipelines, sequencing environments and adding approvals.

-For details, see Create pipelines.
+For details, see Create and configure pipelines.

 Create an application, selecting the pipeline to use.